For additional, more specific information on traveling with animals, including updated regulations, visit our Animal Travel and Transport pages.

 A: Most states restrict the travel of pets on trains or buses.
 Exceptions are made for guide or service dogs.
 Check with your carrier to find out if your pet can come with you and what rules and regulations apply.

 *In order for veterinarians to sign a health certificate and/or acclimation certificate for pet travel, they must be accredited by the USDA.
-Above is information for veterinarians to obtain this accreditation.

 Learn how to prepare a pet for safe travel by airplane or automobile and what to include in a pet travel kit.